FabricExile/kludge/doc/tutorial-stl-types.md

   ext.add_func('ReverseVector', 'std::vector<%s>'%ty, ['std::vector<%s> const &'%ty])
 ```

 Now try to run `test.kl`.
-You will a different error this type, that there is no function `ReverseVector(SInt32[])`.
+You will get a different error this time, that there is no function `ReverseVector(SInt32[])`.
 This is because, unlike for strings, there is no automatic conversion of KL vectors to STL vectors.
-Instead, you must do this explcitly.
+Instead, you must do this explicitly.
 Change `test.kl` to:

 ```
 require STLUser;